 While working with large Microsoft Excel, sometimes we need to create a report that displays quarterly sales.
 Creating a report that shows quarterly sales in Excel is an easy task.
 This is a time-saving task also.
 Today, in this article, we’ll learn two quick and suitable ways to create a report that displays quarterly sales in Excel effectively with appropriate illustrations.

-3 Easy Steps to Create a Report That Displays Quarterly Sales in Excel
+How to Create a Report That Displays Quarterly Sales in Excel: 3 Easy Steps

-Let’s assume we have an Excel large worksheet that contains the information about several sales representatives of Armani Group.
-The name of the sales representatives, the Product Name, the Saling Date of the products, and the Revenue Earned by the sales representatives are given in Columns B, C, D, and E respectively.
+Let’s assume we have a Excel large worksheet that contains information about several sales representatives of Armani Group.
+The name of the sales representatives, the Product Name, the Saling Date of the products, and the revenue Earned by the sales representatives are given in Columns B, C, D, and E respectively.
 We can easily create a report that displays quarterly sales in Excel by using the CHOOSE, MONTH, SUMIF Functions, and so on.
 Here’s an overview of the dataset for today’s task.

 Step 1: Combine CHOOSE and MONTH Functions to Determine Quarterly Sales